warleon/ShopifyDemoApp/README.md

 Then:

-1. Clone this repository if reading this on Github, else you already have the repo in your machine
+1.  download the latest release
 1. Open the current directory (the one that contains this readme.md) on VSCode
 1. Create a `.env` file with the following enviroment variables: